-Over on my Facebook page I asked if anyone would be interested in a small applique guide, and you guys responded!
-I have already posted the guide on my page, but figured I’d share it up here too for easier access.
+Over on my Facebook page I asked if anyone would be interested in an applique tutorial, and you guys responded!
+So here it is!

-I’ve used applique on costumes for years now, and even though it’s time consuming I find it much easier to do than patterning and topstitching bias for complex designs like those in the Tales of series.
-It’s nice to sew and when done well, it looks really clean too, without any nasty fraying or jagged edges.
-So from years of tediously sewing applique I figured I had a little bit of experience to share.
+I’ve used applique on costumes for years now, it’s one of my favourite techniques and it’s really satisfying to look at!
+Even though it’s time consuming I find it much easier than patterning and top-stitching bias for complex designs like those in the Tales of series.
+It’s easy to sew and when it’s done well it looks really clean, avoiding any fraying or uneven edges.

 Pattern your garment and cut it out.
 Depending on wherever your applique is going (front, back, sleeves, etc), cut a copy in your contrast fabric.
 This will help the applique fit more accurately.
 If your applique is small, you might not need a full copy, but it can help you make sure it fits properly!